 The most striking features of this temple are the marble Torans (pylon).
 The Torans are the ornamental arch of the gateway.
 It is said that these Torans are made from a single piece of marble.
 That’s commendable!
 Torans are usually found in Jain Temples.

-The temple is dedicated to the Lord Vishnu.
+The temple is dedicated to Lord Vishnu.
 The temple also has an idol of Lord Krishna along with the Meera Bai.
 To the uninitiated, Meera Bai was the wife of the Mewar king.
 She was a devout follower of Lord Krishna.
 It is believed that the idol of Lord Krishna housing this temple is the same idol that Meera Bai used to worship in the state of Mewar, 600 years ago!
 This idol was saved from being destroyed during the Mughal attack on Mewar by Amer rulers & was brought to Amer.

-In a canopy adjoining temple, is the idol of Garuda, which is a carrier of Lord Vishnu.
+In a canopy adjoining the temple, is the idol of Garuda, which is a carrier of Lord Vishnu.

 There are two elephants in a playful mood at the base.
 Procession and people are depicted in a jubilant mood in the second row.
 The top row has carvings of the birds quite possibly, peacock.
-Placed just above the pedestal are three marbles plates, depicting Indian mythological characters.
+Placed just above the pedestal are three marble plates, depicting Indian mythological characters.

 Another view of Jagat Shiromani Temple.